 It’s better to be consistent with stretching instead of thinking you can do a stretch once or twice for a long time and assuming it will make a difference.
 I felt completely sore doing the stretch at first, but felt so much better afterwards that I knew this was a good thing.

 So close the blinds, find a spot on the floor, and make your first attempt at a frog stretch.
-You’ll be questioning your decision-making at first, but you’ll notice improve hip range of motion right away.
+You’ll be questioning your decision-making at first, but you’ll notice improve hip range of motion and decreased hip pain right away.
 Let me know how it goes!